uzzair-doctom04/DMART-Store-Sales-Dashboard/README.md

 # DMART-Store-Sales-Dashboard
 Developed an interactive Power BI dashboard to analyze and visualize DMart’s sales performance across products, regions, and time periods.
+The dashboard provides key insights into total sales, profit margins, top-performing categories, and customer trends.
+It includes dynamic filters and visuals for easy comparison and data-driven decision-making.
+The project demonstrates strong data modeling, DAX measures, and visual design skills for retail business analytics.